-BP Electronic Instrumentation Technology Scholarship: Scholarship will be used to assist individuals to further their education and training at Orangeburg-Calhoun Technical College in pursuit of a career in Electronics Instrumentation majoring in Electrical Engineering Technology, Specialization in Electronic Instrumentation.
-The award can be used for tuition, books, and/or required supplies.
+BP Electronic Instrumentation Technology Scholarship

+Scholarship will be used to assist individuals to further their education and training at Orangeburg-Calhoun Technical College in pursuit of a career in Electronics Instrumentation majoring in Electrical Engineering Technology, Specialization in Electronic Instrumentation.
+The award can be used for tuition, books, and/ or required supplies.
 Preference will be given to students from Berkeley, Charleston, and Dorchester (Tri-County) Counties.
-Students must have a minimum 2.5 cumulative GPA to be considered.
+Students must have a minimum 2.5 cumulative GPA to be considered and must maintain a 3.0 GPA each semester.